João Paulo (footballer, born 2001)

-João Paulo Ribeiro Sovinski (born 8 March 2001), known as João Paulo, is a Brazilian footballer who plays as a goalkeeper for Chapecoense.
+João Paulo Ribeiro Sovinski (born 8 March 2001), known as João Paulo, is a Brazilian footballer who plays as a goalkeeper for Portuguesa.

 Career

+Chapecoense

 Born in Guarapuava, Paraná, João Paulo joined Chapecoense's youth setup in 2018, after representing Grêmio and Internacional.
 He made his first team debut on 25 February 2021, starting in a 2–0 Campeonato Catarinense away win against Concórdia.

 João Paulo subsequently lost his starting spot to Keiller in late March 2021, and remained as a second-choice after the recovery of Tiepo.
 On 5 April of that year, he renewed his contract until the end of 2024.

 João Paulo made his Série A debut on 13 June 2021, coming on as a first-half substitute for injured Tiepo in a 0–0 home draw against Ceará.
+He still managed to end the season as a starter ahead of Keiller and Tiepo, featuring in 20 league appearances as the club suffered relegation.

+Demoted to third-choice during the 2022 campaign, João Paulo was loaned to Santo André on 21 December 2023.
+However, he suffered a knee injury during a training in January, only returning to training in November 2024.

+In the 2025 season, João Paulo was a first-choice during the year's Catarinense after profiting from the injury of starter Léo Vieira.

+Portuguesa

+On 8 April 2025, João Paulo was announced at Portuguesa, after the club acquired 70% of his economic rights.